 2. Master the press-up

-When performed properly, the humble press-up or push up is a powerful tool that works most of the major muscle groups in the upper body, not to mention the all-important biceps and triceps.
+When performed properly, the humble press-up or push up is one of the best exercises for weight loss when it comes to the arms.
+It's a powerful move that works most of the major muscle groups in the upper body, not to mention the all-important biceps and triceps.
 “One common complaint is flab around the back of the arms,” explains explains former championship wrestler and founder of London-based personal training company Right Path Fitness, Keith McNiven.

 “This is largely due to fatty build-ups but also because of under-developed or neglected biceps and triceps - the two muscle groups that help to create healthy, toned-looking arms,” he says.
 Mastering the press-up (sometimes referred to as a push-up) and introducing it into a workout routine will help combat this by working the biceps, triceps, shoulders and back muscles.

 To do this, lay face down on the floor and rest upper body weight on the palms of your hands.
 These should be placed just underneath your chest.